Govt asks trade bodies, banks to explore more countries for trade in rupee | Business

 Having facilitated rupee trade with Russia, Mauritius and Sri Lanka, the government has asked trade bodies and banks to explore such opportunities with more nations, sources said.

-Indian banks have already opened special vostro rupee accounts (SVRA) with banks of these three nations, operationalising the rupee trade arrangement.
+Indian banks have already opened special rupee vostro accounts (SRVA) with banks of these three nations, operationalising the rupee trade arrangement.

-Recently, SBI Mauritius Ltd and People's Bank of Sri Lanka opened an SVRA with State Bank of India (SBI).
+Recently, SBI Mauritius Ltd and People's Bank of Sri Lanka opened an SRVA with State Bank of India (SBI).
 In addition, Bank of Ceylon opened an account in its Indian subsidiary in Chennai.

 Union Bank of India has opened special rupee account of Ros Bank Russia while Chennai-based Indian Bank has opened such accounts of three Sri Lankan banks, including Colombo-based NDB Bank and Seylan Bank.